JoshCap20/Excel-Password-Recover/README.md

 # Excel-Password-Recover

 `Excel-Password-Recover` is an open-source tool that could help you recover lost passwords for your excel spreadsheets.
+This works for macOS, but support for Windows is iffy.

 > Disclaimer: This tool is limited to security research only, and the user assumes all legal and related responsibilities arising from its use!
 The author assumes no legal responsibility!